 About this Spicy Salmon Rice Bowl Recipe

-- Sockeye Salmon - Sockeye is the darker pink salmon.
-It’s got much less fat than Atlantic but still plenty flavorful in this bowl.
-If you've got leftover salmon fillets afterward, make this California Fish Burrito!
+- Salmon – I bought fresh salmon with the salmon skin removed.
+If you’ve got leftover salmon fillets afterward, make this California Fish Burrito!

 - White Rice – The base of our Spicy Salmon bowl serves as a blank canvas to soak up all of the delicious flavor piled on top.
 I used pre-cooked rice out of convenience, but feel free to cook your own, use brown rice, jasmine rice, quinoa, or cauliflower rice or leftover rice you’ve got in your fridge!

-- Spicy Mayonnaise - The creamy heat is perfect dressing for this Spicy salmon bowl.
+- Kewpie or Spicy Mayonnaise – The creamy heat is perfect dressing for this Spicy salmon bowl.
 Add a little (or a lot) on top of the bowls before serving.

 See the recipe card below for a full list of ingredients and measurements.